sammydigits/sam-2019-03-27/README.md

 The past 48 hours have been great fun!
 This was my first time using GraphQL and Gatsby, and I enjoyed the experience.
 I will be continuing to improve the application and address the issues mentioned in the improvements section above.

-Note: I did not incorporate Docker or write any tests for this project, due to lack of time, and limited experience with those technologies.
+**Note**: I did not incorporate Docker or write any tests for this project, due to lack of time, and limited experience with those technologies.